In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 What is DMARC

 DMARC (Domain-based Message Authentication, Reporting and Conformance) acts as a shield on top of SPF and DKIM.
-With DMARC, the sender specifies what to do with email on behalf of the domain if it does not meet the requirements of SPF and DKIM.
+With DMARC, domain owners specify how to handle emails sent on behalf of their domain if those messages fail SPF and/or DKIM checks.
+This allows them to define whether such emails should be monitored, quarantined, or rejected entirely.

 How DMARC works

 Once your domain has a DMARC record, any receiving email server can verify the incoming email based on the instructions in the DMARC policy.
 If the email passes the DMARC authentication, it will be delivered and can be trusted.
-If the email fails the check, depending on the instructions in the DMARC record, the email can be delivered, quarantined, or rejected.
+If the email fails the check, depending on the instructions in the DMARC record, the email can be delivered, quarantined (flagged as potentially suspicious), or rejected.

 DMARC will pass if the P1 Sender and P2 Sender are equal, and/or SPF and DKIM are passed.
 If the P1 sender is not equal to the P2 sender, then DKIM must pass for the P2 sender domain in order to get a DMARC pass.